RynHb/DBScan_Algorithm_Explain/README.md

 # DBScan Algorithm Explained 📊

 This repository contains educational materials to help you understand the DBScan (Density-Based Spatial Clustering of Applications with Noise) algorithm.
 The aim is to provide both theoretical understanding and practical examples through PowerPoint slides and Python code.
+The content is a collaborative effort by [Rayan Aloufi](https://github.com/RynHb) and [Abdulmohsen Albareed](https://github.com/AbdulmohsenAlbareed).
+The aim is to provide both theoretical understanding and practical examples through PowerPoint slides and Python code.

 ## Contents 📂